sevar83/conductor-dagger/README.md

-The experiment failed due to: https://github.com/google/dagger/issues/804
+Experiment failed.
+The reason has been explained here: https://github.com/google/dagger/issues/804